ksavlekov/ksavlekov/README.md

 - Hi there 👋, I'm Krastyo Savlekov
 - 👀 I’m interested in JAVA and Software QA
-- 🎓 I’m currently learning JAVA in Software University (SoftUni)
+- 🎓 I’m currently learning JAVA and Software QA in Software University (SoftUni)

 ###